 Conference friends that stayed in the king suites said that most of them faced towards the beach and have a screened-in porch!
 These rooms reminded me of beach vacations we’ve taken to the Southeast.
 I saw many families out on their screen-in patios playing cards and board games.
 How’s that for time well spent?

 I liked that there were 2 chairs at the desk- and there was a microwave and a fridge in my room!

-The bathroom was a little on the small side, but the vanity had plenty of room for make-up and hair accessories (Major A+ from this lady).
+The bathroom was a little on the small side, but the vanity had plenty of room for make-up and hair accessories.
 Bath & Body Works toiletries were an exciting bonus!